 The term “Acid Western” was coined by Pauline Kael in 1971 to describe Alejandro Jodorowsky’s El Topo.
 Since then it’s been applied to films as diverse as Monte Hellman’s Ride In The Whirlwind, The Firesign Theater’s Zachariah and Clint Eastwood’s High Plains Drifter.
-Now Thomas Lee Rutter adds Day Of The Stranger to the list.
+Now Thomas Lee Rutter (Bella in the Wych Elm) adds Day Of The Stranger to the list.

 Caine Farrowood (Dale Sheppard) is a hired gun working for Loomweather (Gary Shail, Shock Treatment, Quadrophenia).
 After a botched bounty hunt, he thinks he died, but wakes up at home with his wife Christina (Maryam Forouhandeh).